cnbbooks/lfe-sicp/ch2/exercises-6.md

 #### Exercise 2.21

-The procedure ``square-list/1`` takes a list of numbers as argument and returns a list of the squares of those numbers.
+The function ``square-list/1`` takes a list of numbers as argument and returns a list of the squares of those numbers.

 ```lisp
 > (square-list (list 1 2 3 4))